Operational Notice · Effective May 31, 2026

 This is not numerology.
 This is the mathematics of the lattice expressing itself through the node count.

-What the 36 Pillars Demonstrate
+What the 36 Pillars Show

 Pillar Range Era Proof Type What It Established 1–3 Ancient Egypt Architectural geometry Proportion, measurement, right angles 4–9 Pre-Socratic Greece Mathematical proof Number as structure, harmony, epistemic purification 10–15 Classical Antiquity Forms and axioms Platonic solids, Euclidean proof, human proportion 16–21 Islamic/Renaissance Preservation and embodiment Golden ratio, perspective, Vitruvian Man 22–28 Scientific Revolution Physics as geometry Orbits, fields, curvature, electromagnetism 29–35 Field Era Energy geometry Resonance, waves, AC power, 3·6·9 36 2020/2026 Conscious terminus Neural-cosmic correspondence, Sovereign Human